KlausLoeffelmann/MvvmForms/README.md

 Because of this history, MvvmForms actually addresses two Windows Forms requirements.
 The first is to simplify designing data-heavy forms by providing controls like NullableDateValue, NullableNumValue, NullableTextValue, controls for DirtyState handling in Forms and so on.

 The second one is to enable a Windows Forms for Mvvm.
-For this to end, you do not need to use one of the controls MvvmForms provide, you just need one component.: the MvvmManager component.
+For this to end, you do not need to use one of the controls MvvmForms provide, you just need one component: the MvvmManager component.
 Basically, just drag that component into your form, set its DataContextType property to the type of the ViewModel, you want to bind, and every control on that form will get a PropertyBindings property which allow your to bind against the corresponding ViewModel property.
 You just need to set the DataContext property of the MvvmManager Component at runtime.
 You'll find a short step-by-step guide for getting started, read the wiki - the links is here on the right side.

 ## How stable is MvvmForms?
 Have you done large LOB projects with it?

 Oh, yes!
 Our team at ActiveDevelop is taking care of MvvmForms on a daily bases, because a couple of big projects in Germany rely on MvvmForms - some bigger than 1 Million lines of code.
-Since we are a German company, and we're only recently started to localize MvvmForms to English, there are sill a lot of German comments and XML-Docu-Tags inside the source - but we're working on it.
-Still, MvvmForms is ready to be used, it is stable, reliable, thoroughly tested, and if you need special support or want to start with it urgently and need us to customize, localize or extend its functionality, than simply talk to us, so we can find a way to make this happen.
+Since we are a German company, and we're started to localize MvvmForms to English, there are still a lot of German comments and XML-Docu-Tags inside the source - but we're working on it.
+But, MvvmForms is ready to be used, it is stable, reliable, thoroughly tested, and if you need special support or want to start with it urgently and need us to customize, localize or extend its functionality, than simply talk to us, so we can find a way to make this happen.

-## I saw the source is basically Visual Basic - so, I cannot use it with CSharp projects, right?
+## Can I use it both for CSharp and Visual Basic WinForms Projects?

-WRONG!
-A third of our current projects are in CSharp, and parts of MvvmForms (the Mvvm Base Library for example) are in CSharp, as well.
+Yes, with no limitations.
+A third of our current projects are in CSharp, the rest we do in VB, and parts of MvvmForms (the Mvvm Base Library for example) are in CSharp, as well.
+Other parts are in VB.
 So, as long as you do Windows Forms, your good to go - the language doesn't matter,

 ## So, MvvmForms is Open Source.
 Then, it's free, right?